jamesncox/the-boredinator/src/notes.md

     (nope! - Or figure out how to add checked = true/false to the toggle-switch ID)

 [x] Implement remember user preference for light/dark mode

+[x] Image on full screen is not behaving correctly.
+Need to set a min or max width.